Jay Last: Shockley Semiconductor Laboratory

 The dissatisfied scientists included much of the core technical talent of the project: Julius Blank, Victor Grinich, Jean Hoerni, Eugene Kleiner, Jay Last, Gordon Moore, and Robert Noyce.
 Initially looking for another company to join, they began to consider the possibility of creating their own company, with the support of Wall Street investors.
+In their letter to Hayden, Stone & Co., the eight characterized Shockley’s management style as “confusing and demoralizing."
 They were eventually joined by C. Sheldon Roberts, and termed the "Traitorous Eight".
 They have also been called the "fathers of Silicon Valley".

 Fairchild Semiconductor

 On September 18, 1957, Last and the others formally resigned from Shockley Semiconductor to form Fairchild Semiconductor, as a division of Sherman Fairchild's Fairchild Camera and Instrument Corporation.
 After they broke away, they were joined by another key Shockley employee, David Allison.
 Last said of the new company's goals:

 It was clear that we were going to make the transistor that Shockley didn't want to make.
 We didn't know what kind of a transistor it would be ...
 Our timing was just perfect.
 We had the technology and it was something the world really needed, and the existing companies weren't in a position to make them.

 At Fairchild Semiconductor Last worked as Head of Integrated Circuit Development and was instrumental in the creation of the first silicon circuit chips.
 Last emphasized the collaborative nature of the new company and the cooperative nature of the group working together as equals.

 Bob Noyce and I were involved with a step-and-repeat camera.
 At the time I did use my optics [knowledge].
 Jean Hoerni was involved with diffusion and he had a great deep, physical insight into a lot of things about the physics of semiconductors.
 Gordon [Moore] also was involved with diffusion.
 He made a great contribution…he was the only one that knew how to blow glass so he was making all the jungles for the diffusion and he also was involved with metal evaporation.
 Sheldon Roberts just went off and got us right into the silicon crystal business.
 Vic Grinich was the one that really knew what transistors were and what they were used for and he set up all the testing facilities.
-Julie Blank was in charge of the facilities and also making equipment.
+Julius Blank was in charge of the facilities and also making equipment.
 Gene Kleiner was a magnificent equipment manufacturer, great machinist.
 He just loved that.
 He was good at that.
 And Gene also started taking over some of the administrative tasks.
 It's looked on as a group of eight but we did get some other key people and that's where the story is not quite accurate.
 The contributions of the people [outside] of the eight of us never got really recognized very well.
 Dave Allison, in particular, was a key person involved with the diffusions.